The pop culture site that plays for your team.

 Have a hot tip you’d like to share or just have an inquiry for our editors?

 Meet Our Staff

 Trish Bendix, Editor-In-Chief

 Trish has been with AfterEllen since 2007.
 Her work has been published in Cosmopolitan, Slate, The Village Voice, Time Out Chicago, Out, Punk Planet, Bitch, The Frisky, AlterNet and The Huffington Post.
 Her fiction has appeared in The Q Review and CellStories and she has an essay in the 2010 Seal Press anthology, Dear John, I Love Jane.
-Her work will be included in the forthcoming anthologies More Than Marriage (February 2015) and Opposing Viewpoints: Celebrity Culture (Layman Poupard Publishing).
+Her work will be included in the anthologies More Than Marriage and Opposing Viewpoints: Celebrity Culture (Layman Poupard Publishing).

 Dana Piccoli, Staff Editor

 Dana Piccoli is the Staff Editor for AfterEllen where she covers television, film, music and pop culture.
 Prior to becoming an editor, Dana was a writer and reporter for the site.
-She has also contributed to Curve magazine, Go magazine and GayGamer.com.
+She has also contributed to Curve magazine, Go magazine and GayGamer.net.
 A longtime professional vocalist and songwriter, Dana began writing songs about the fandoms she loved, which she did under the moniker of The Fandom Balladeer.
 Dana has a degree in Musical Theatre from Western Michigan University.
 She currently resides in the Hudson Valley with her wife, their cats and way too many guitars.
 When not writing for the site, Dana is working on two full-length novels.

 Dorothy Snarker, contributor